Pet-safe gardening: Make your garden a haven, not a hazard

 Since herb gardens are a particular passion for me, I like to plant one for me and one for the critters.
 Rabbits, chipmunks, moles, and even birds, do some damage to herb and vegetable gardens.
 But, neighborhood pets wreak their own special brand of destruction.
 There is nothing that roaming cats enjoy more than wallowing in catnip and lemon mint, and neighborhood dogs can’t seem to resist a good dig in recently turned soil.

-Creeping thyme climbing gracefully up a garden ladder may look lovely, but its delicate strands are no match for furry paws.
+Red creeping thyme climbing gracefully up a garden ladder may look lovely, but its delicate strands are no match for furry paws (However it is safe for your pets).
 These days, I stick to hearty herbs like flowering thymes, mints, and lavenders with a few chamomiles, rosemary, and basils thrown in for good measure.
-Anything that needs special protection I plant near the lemon tree (soon to leave the basement and take up its usual residence center-garden).
+Anything that needs special protection I plant near the lemon tree (soon to leave the basement and take up its usual residence center garden).
 Generally, citrus plants (lemon, lime, and orange) are avoided by most critters.
 Even moles tend to steer a wide berth.

 So, this year, why not plant a little extra for your furry friends.
 Everyone knows that cats love catnip and cat thyme, but they’re nuts for lemon balm and lavender.
 Dogs love a bit of sand to dig in and don’t mind a good roll in the mint once in a while.
 And, rabbits will welcome a nibble of whatever.
 The list of plants below are animal (and children) friendly and many are quite decorative as well.
 So the next time you’re picking out plants and seeds for your garden, why not add a couple of mints to your basket—or even a lavender plant or two?
 Watching the attention your garden gets from your little furry friends is well worth the extra work planting.